Aquanty/rtd-hgs/docs/source/index.rst

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Fracture location distribution x-axis
-''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 The following instructions use the same input data structure as Fracture location distribution x-axis except they are applied to the :math:`y`- and :math:`z`-directions:

-| .5inFracture location distribution y-axis
+Fracture location distribution y-axis
-| .5inFracture location distribution z-axis
+Fracture location distribution z-axis

 The following instructions use the same input data structure as Fracture location distribution x-axis to generate fracture lengths in the three principal directions:

-| .5inFracture length distribution x-axis
+Fracture length distribution x-axis
-| .5inFracture length distribution y-axis
+Fracture length distribution y-axis
-| .5inFracture length distribution z-axis
+Fracture length distribution z-axis

 The following instructions use the same input data structure as Fracture location distribution x-axis to generate fracture apertures in the three principal orientations:

-| .5inXY fracture aperture distribution
+XY fracture aperture distribution
-| .5inXZ fracture aperture distribution
+XZ fracture aperture distribution
-| .5inYZ fracture aperture distribution
+YZ fracture aperture distribution

 Note that when generating fracture apertures from the normal distribution, random samples are truncated to the interval